stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-The `DESTROY` case does not require the actual intersection results, therefore here we can introduce a more efficient intersection test based on the _half space_ of the plane.
+The `DESTROY` case does not require the actual intersection results, the ray intersection test is overkill in this case since we only need to know whether the ray is _behind_ the plane.

-The half-space defines the _sides_ of the plane with respect to the normal, where the `POSITIVE` half-space is in _front_ of the plane:
+The _half space_ defines the _sides_ of a plane with respect to the normal, where the `POSITIVE` half-space is in _front_ of the plane:

 ```java
 public enum HalfSpace {